 TITLES, CAPTIONS AND OTHER REQUIRED INFORMATION: On the front of the board, there must be a title (i.e. My Trip to the Zoo) and each photo must have a caption giving the viewer more information about the photograph.
-The back of each board must include the exhibitor's name, county, and number of years in the 4-H photography project.
+The title should not be the class description (i.e. Digitally adjusted photo) rather a description of the subject of the photos (i.e. "My Day at the Zoo") The back of each board must include the exhibitor's name, county, and number of years in the 4-H photography project.